a2littleprince/Yining-Agile-EIT/readme.txt

+This is a demo website created in Agile project. [ Yining Chen ]

-new repo. trying to push using command line.
+just cloned. trying to push.